amanxrawat/amanxrawat/README.md

 - 😄 Pronouns: He/Him

   This project is a small project i am doing just to learn a new module in python.
+  In this project I am using a python moudle called serelium to automate whatsapp msg so whenever a particular event happen the script will msg me on my whatapp.

 <!---
 amanxrawat/amanxrawat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.